-Learn how to Identify, Prevent, and Treat Head lice while travelling even if you can’t buy specialised pesticide shampoos.
+Learn how to Identify, Prevent, and Treat Head lice while traveling even if you can’t buy specialized pesticide shampoos.

 Prevention of the head lice

 I have hair down to my hips (which granted I’m a little precious about) and have traveled all over the world without ever catching head lice, though my travel buddy did once and we treated her without a problem.
 Part of this I’m sure is luck and I contribute the rest to my hair paranoia.
 Here are some simple techniques to minimize your chances of catching nits on the road.